-13. Database Tab
+14. Database Tab

 On the Database tab in the top section, select an Authentication Mode for ongoing communications to SQL server-Windows Authentication or SQL Server Authentications.
 Your SQL server must be configured to support mixed mode authentication in order to use the SQL server authentication option.

-If you choose SQL server authentication, enter the Username and Password for a SQL administrator for the Keyfactor Command SQL database.
-If the user does not exist in SQL, it will be created and granted the necessary permissions for management of the Keyfactor Command database (db\owner).
+- If you select Windows Authentication, login(s) will be created in SQL for the application pool user(s) you created on the Application Pools tab and granted appropriate permissions (other than the application pool for the Logi Analytics Platform, which does not need database access). - If you choose SQL server authentication, enter a User and Password of a SQL administrator for the Keyfactor Command SQL database.
+If the user does not exist in SQL, it will be created and granted the necessary permissions for management of the Keyfactor Command database.
 If the user already exists in SQL, it will be granted the necessary permissions.
 If the database you originally connected to is an Azure database, SQL Server Authentication is the only option provided.